several surgical instruments on a table and doctors in operation room

 Disc injury surgical procedures are much less invasive today.
 Discs can now be removed through a process known as a microdiscectomy.

-Next, we will look at traumatic head injuries, the difference between open and closed head injuries, and their effects on the brain.
+Next, we will look at traumatic head injuries, the differences between open and closed-head injuries, and their effects on the brain.

 Head And Brain Injury Cases